Smor-1/Health_Insurance_Cost_Prediction/README.md

 ## Dataset

-There are seven columns in this dataset:
+There are seven columns and 1338 non-null rows in this dataset, columns include:
 * Age: Age of the primary beneficiary
 * Sex: Male or Female
 * BMI: Body Mass Index of the primary beneficiary